 Phone: (619) 594-5271

-Joanna Brooks is chair and professor of English and Comparative Literature.
+Joanna Brooks is Associate Dean of Graduate and Research Affairs and professor of English and Comparative Literature.
 She is a national voice on religion and American life and the author or editor of six books on race, gender, colonialism, and religion in American literature and culture.
 Her recent books include The Book of Mormon Girl: A Memoir of An American Faith (Simon & Schuster, 2012), winner of the 2012 award in memoir from the Association of Mormon Letters, Transatlantic Feminisms in the Age of Revolutions (Oxford UP, 2012), and Why We Left: Untold Songs and Stories of America's First Immigrants (University of Minnesota, 2013).
 Her scholarship has been supported and honored with awards from the National Endowment for the Humanities, the American Philosophical Association, and the Modern Language Association.
 She has appeared as a commentator or guest on NPR, MSNBC, and the Daily Show, and her writing has also appeared in the Washington Post, Huffington Post, Tablet, Salon, and ReligionDispatches.org.

 Copyright © 2013 - All Rights Reserved - Department of English and Comparative Literature.

 The statements found on this page/site are for informational purposes only.
 While every effort is made to ensure that this information is up-to-date and accurate, official information can be found in the university publications.
 Last Update:

 To view pdf files you may need to download Adobe Reader. | To view Word files you may need to download Microsoft Word Viewer.